-&lt;sup>93 Historic Resources Group and Architectural Resources Group, City of Santa Monica Historic Resources Inventory Update Historic Context Statement, March 2018, 80.
+&lt;sup>93 County of Los Angeles Assessor Map, accessed online.
+It is possible that tract 2743 was part of the Palisades Tract which was established in 1905 and by 1913 included the lots where the second Roosevelt School was constructed.
+For more about the Palisades Tract, see Historic Resources Group and Architectural Resources Group, City of Santa Monica Historic Resources Inventory Update Historic Context Statement, March 2018, 64.